Frequently Asked Questions

 Total Grade Points / Total Credits Attempted = Cumulative GPA

 To remain in good academic standing, maintain at least a 2.0 GPA.
 If you have questions about how to improve your GPA, speak with your academic adviser.

 Once you have been academically dismissed from a Purdue campus, you must wait one full fall or spring semester before you can be readmitted.
 If it is your second time being dismissed, you must wait one calendar year.
 In either case, you will need to do the following two items:

 You are encouraged to meet with your academic adviser to review your program requirements.
 If you believe you are a candidate for graduation, submit your Intent to Graduate form when you register for your final courses.
-See graduation and commencement for more details about declaring your intent to graduate (including the link to the online form), critical deadlines, and participating in a commencement and the dates of the ceremonies.
+See the Commencement Pre-Graduation Guide for more details about declaring your intent to graduate (including the link to the online form), critical deadlines, and participating in a commencement and the dates of the ceremonies.

 The Intent to Graduate form must be submitted whether or not you plan on participating in commencement.
 Failure to notify the Office of the Registrar of your intent to graduate will result in a delayed graduation date.

 If you have declared yourself a degree candidate and it is determined you have not met all of your requirements, you will receive a letter from the Office of the Registrar notifying you that you are not eligible to graduate.
 You will only be notified if you lack requirements for graduation.
 Please be aware that you will need to submit another Intent to Graduate form for the semester in which you will complete your degree requirements.

 The diplomas will indicate the degree is awarded at Purdue Northwest in the state of Indiana.
 See the diploma page for dates diplomas are distributed and how to order a replacement, if needed.